prozolic/ZuList/README.md

 # ZuList

-ZuList is collection that runs faster than System.Collections.Generic.List.
+ZuList is collection that runs faster than `System.Collections.Generic.List`.
 We target .NET 7 and The library code is pure C#.

-* It can be used in the same way as `List<T>`
+* It can be used in the same way as `System.Collections.Generic.List<T>`
 * Internal use of `Span` for faster speed

 ## Quick Start

-It can be used in the same way as System.Collections.Generic.List.
+It can be used in the same way as `System.Collections.Generic.List<T>`.

 ```csharp
 public void Sample()